Why another cancer when it can be avoided? Why did some one not tell me?

 Boosting the immune system is the key to avoiding secondary cancer.

-Dr. Naughton also agrees that above all, limiting alcohol consumption, building a strong immune system, practicing sensible exposure to the sun (not avoiding it – you need daily short exposure), reducing environmental hazards, and not smoking will assist in reducing risks.
+Dr. Naughton also agrees that above all, limiting alcohol consumption, avoiding all sugars, building a strong immune system, practicing sensible exposure to the sun (not avoiding it – you need daily short exposure), reducing environmental hazards, and not smoking will assist in reducing risks.
 “Wise lifestyle choices are a good way to reduce risk,” he adds.
 “These are things that are within a person’s control.”

 Second cancers are cancers unrelated to the original cancer, which can be triggered by the very same imbalances or cancer-causing agents that led to the first cancer.
 In fact, doctors sometimes refer to the risk of a second cancer as “friendly fire” – that is treatment for one cancer resulting in the initiation of a second cancer.
 It is beyond me to understand, how in God’s name could any doctor fail to mention to a patient the possibility that second cancers can be created by the very cancer treatment they are administering?
 At least allowing patients to know the risks and agreeing to them; or also allowing them to search for alternatives, of which there are many.
 I ask the question with all sincerity: “Is it because cancer treatment is a money making business, where so many people reply on it to make a living?